matthewb66/detect_rescan/README.md

 # OVERVIEW

 The script is intended to address issues caused by frequently calling the Black Duck Detect scanner within a CI/CD pipleine or automated build environment which can result in repeated scans being submitted and performance issues on the Black Duck server.
+It can also optionally produce console outputs of project status after analysis.

 It is used as a wrapper for the standard Synopsys Detect bash script on Linux or MacOS, and does the following:

 - Processes supplied Synpsys Detect options to determine if a post-action is required
-- Downloads and runs Detect offline with supplied options to perform standard scan
+- Downloads and runs Detect (detect.sh) offline with supplied options to perform a scan
 - Identifies the BOM and Signature scan files from offline run
-- Looks for previous scan record in .bdprevscan file in scanned project folder
+- Looks for previous scan data (see below for location of this data)
-- Compares scanned BOM files and uploads if different/new to previous scan
+- Compares scanned BOM files and upload files if different/new to previous scan
-- Checks last date/time for signature scan and uploads if more than 24 hours or new scan
+- Checks last date/time for signature scan and uploads if more than specified period (24 hours by default) or new scan
 - If post-action or report required:
   - Waits for server-side scan and BOM completion
   - Runs Detect to perform post-action with no rescan
-- If --report or --markdown specified, produce summary reports (--markdown writes a file in MD format)
+- If --report or --markdown specified, produce summary reports (--markdown writes the file blackduck.md in MD format)

 # PREREQUISITES